-The property is benefiting also from having a pool bar, two (2) swimming pools (one adult one for children) and a nice pergola made from coconut palm tree where the guests enjoy their drink or breakfast during summer.
+The property is benefiting also from having a pool bar, a swimming pool and a nice pergola made from coconut palm tree where the guests enjoy their drink or breakfast during summer.

 Parking spaces are available and a separate Laundry Area as well.

 The beautiful town of Kissamos is located 42km west of Chania and it is the capital of the Kissamos County.
 Kastelli Kissamou is surrounded by beautiful landscape and has about 3.000 inhabitants.
 Kissamos is not a crowdie tourist resort, its development is based mostly in the wine and oil produce, and the agricultural products.
 Kissamos is the centre of production and trade of the famous Kissamos wine.